Frequently Asked Questions

 There was a time when I ran two personal blogs simultaneously.
 I tried to keep one of them about my life, and the other one about the time I spent online.
 On CyberD I talked about life, studies, happenings around the world and other causeries.
 On CyberDB I talked about websites I visited, programs I used, scripts I made, and such trivia.
 I spent more time posting on CyberD than I did on CyberDB, and the time on CDB was mostly spent trying to organize all content that had been left after my move from the old domain, CyberDyze.

 It took a malfunctioning script to finally make me merge the two websites.
 So here we are, this site is the result.
-The CyberDB domain still exists, redirecting lost wanderers to this new home.
+The CyberDB domain still exists, redirecting lost wanderers to this new home and website hybrid.

 That C:/ Below The Navigation